| home | site map | bibliographies | country | forum | links | studies | what's new | photogalleries | about us |

 Eric Anderson

 Eric Anderson, an engineer and economist, worked in the Philippines for seven years.
 He is now a procurement engineer for Aker Kvaerner, the Anglo Norwegian construction contractor.
 During his time in the Philippines Eric researched the Kalinga material culture as a hobby and the research resulted in the CD Rom "Kalinga Costumes".
 This monograph treats Kalinga for the first time as a group of tribes rather than as a single tribe.
 Eric has spoken on the subject at the Ayala Library in Manila, at the People's Ethnographic Museum in Stockholm and at the Textile Society of Hong Kong.
 Eric's collection of Kalinga textiles is one of the largest private collections in the world and consists of well over 100 important antique textiles.
-See his article on the textiles of the Northern Luzon highlands.
-Contact Eric or go to the ALTACO site which he created for the Antique Luzon Tribal Art Connisseurs.
+See his article on the textiles of the Northern Luzon highlands

 Tony Chen Hualong

-Tony Chen Hualong, is a Miao from Langde village in Guizhou province, China.
+Tony Chen Hualong is a Miao from Langde village in Guizhou province, China.
 Tony is an educated young man who spent the first 18 years of his life in his Miao village before leaving to go to university.
 He both believes in science and technology and yet is imbuded with the spriritual traditions of the background in which he grew up.
-Tony now works for the tour operator, China Youth Travel Service (CYTS) Guizhou, in Guiyang and created the website www.gzcyts.com/en/.
+Tony works as a tour operator.
+See his website www.alongdiscovery.com.
 See his articles on the Miao in Guizhou.
 Contact Tony,

 Monique Derwig